 Many families who struggle with infertility may pursue adoption, donor egg options, and fertility treatments to build their families.
 With the conflicting information out there about overcoming infertility, it’s good to separate fact from fiction.

-1. Pregnancy is easy in your 40s and happens all the time.
+1. Getting pregnant in your 40’s is easy and happens all the time.

-For men and women in their 20s, there is an equal chance of problems with infertility in either partner.
+Men can suffer from fertility issues as well.
+These include low sperm count, health problems, poor lifestyle choices, and other factors.
+There is an equal chance with infertility in either partner if the couple is in their 20’s.
 For couples with a female partner in her late 30s or 40s, the chance of infertility due to egg quality rises dramatically.

-5. The age of a man doesn’t matter when trying to conceive.
+5. It doesn’t matter what the man’s age is when trying to conceive.

-6. If you’re healthy, fit, and look great, having a baby won’t be a problem.
+6. Being healthy and fit means having a baby won’t be a problem.

 7. If I’m starting menopause, I can’t have a baby.

-8. Older mothers are less likely to have twins.
+8. Since older mothers are less likely to conceive, they’re less likely to have twins.

-9. Your family has a fertile history, so you shouldn’t have any trouble.
+9. Your family has a fertile history, so you shouldn’t have any problems with fertility.

-There is a genetic component to ovarian function and a correlation between your mother’s and grandmother’s ability to conceive at an older age.
-However, this is a very limited factor and cannot provide significant reassurance.
-Conversely, if there is a history of early menopause in your family this will raise the likelihood of a problem.
-Your fertility potential and egg supply is individual.
-If your grandmother had her last baby at 43 and your mother had infertility at 41, this does not make your chances of conception any higher or lower.
+Although there is a genetic component to ovarian function and a correlation between your mother’s and grandmother’s ability to conceive at an older age, this is just one small factor in the fertility picture.
+If there is a family history of early menopause though, this will raise your chances of encountering a problem trying to get pregnant over the age of 40.
+Your fertility potential and egg supply affect you individually.

-10. Having a baby with donor egg doesn’t make you the biological mom.
+10. Having a baby with a donor egg doesn’t make you the biological mom.